apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 <br>

-**NOTE:** The 0.0.0 is the version number to assign to the images.
-If you are not providing remote upgrade, and are just developing locally, you can provide 0.0.0 for every image version.
+**NOTE:** The 1.0.0 is the version number to assign to the image.
+You may assign an abitrary version number.
+If you are not providing remote upgrade, and are just developing locally, you can provide 1.0.0 for every image version.

 If you want the image to run without the debugger connected, simply quit the debugger and restart the board.
 The image you programmed will come up and run on